Generic name: PROTEIN C 500[iU] in 5mL;

 - Inject air into the vial and then withdraw the reconstituted CEPROTIN into the syringe.

 - Remove and discard the filter needle in a hard-walled Sharps container for proper disposal.
-Filter needles are intended to filter the contents of a single vial of CEPROTIN only.
+Use filter needles to filter the contents of a single vial of CEPROTIN only.

 - Attach a suitable needle or infusion set with winged adapter, and inject intravenously as instructed below under Administration by infusion.